cloudflare/Cloudflare-WordPress/readme.txt

 *Fixed*

-* Fixed similar domains break active zone selector.
+* Fixed an issue where some domains were being incorrectly propagated to the domain selector dropdown
-* Fixed Apply Default Settings not settings Image Optimization "on" when applied.
+* Fixed an issue where the Web Application Firewall was accidentally triggering RFI Attack Rules
-* Fixed plugin triggering RFI Attack Rules.
+* Fixed an issue where image optimization was not being enabled for Pro and higher CloudFlare plans

 = 3.0.2 - 2016-09-16 =